farcDev0001/geospatial-location-project/README.md

 # geospatial-location-project

 In this project I locate a company based on given conditions.
-My starting point is a dataset of
+My starting point is a dataset of Crunchbase.

 # Steps
 * To import the dataset to a MongoDb Server